Originally published on 27 June 2019.

 You can read more on these types of discrimination in our guide to Equal opportunities and discrimination.

-Fun Fact: The Netherlands was the first country in the world to legalise same-sex marriage in 2001.
+Fun fact: The Netherlands was the first country in the world to legalise same-sex marriage in 2001.
+Andorra was the most recent country to legalise same-sex marriage.
+They did so in February 2023.

 Managing sexual orientation in the workplace